bmoyles/pwg/README.md

 # pwg

-Super dumb password generator thing I write when exploring a new language.
+Various implementations of the SuperDumbPasswordGenerator™®, a little project I use to get a taste of a new programming language.